erock25/urdb-tariff-viewer_v2/EXCEL_DOWNLOAD_FEATURE.md

 ## Example Use Cases

-1. **Tariff Analysis**: Import into Excel for pivot tables and custom analysis
+1. **Comprehensive Tariff Analysis**: Import both energy and demand rates into Excel for pivot tables and custom analysis
-2. **Load Profile Matching**: Use timeseries data to match with actual load profiles
+2. **Load Profile Matching**: Use energy timeseries data to match with actual load profiles
-3. **Rate Comparisons**: Export multiple tariffs and compare side-by-side
+3. **Rate Comparisons**: Export multiple tariffs and compare energy and demand charges side-by-side
-4. **Billing Calculations**: Use timeseries rates with consumption data
+4. **Billing Calculations**: Use timeseries energy rates with consumption data and demand rates with peak demand data
+5. **Demand Charge Planning**: Analyze flat and time-of-use demand charges to optimize facility operations
-5. **Documentation**: Include in reports and presentations
+6. **Documentation**: Include comprehensive rate data in reports and presentations

 ## Installation